 Sticking with the index

 Low-cost mutual funds that seek to match the performance of an index are extremely popular IRA choices, and for good reason.
 Holding an index fund pretty much guarantees that you won't underperform the market over time.
-If we had to pick one investment that we couldn't touch for 20 years, index funds would be on the short list of choices.
+If I had to pick one investment that I couldn't touch for 20 years, index funds would be on my short list of choices.
 They're as foolproof as stock investing gets.

-Low-cost funds and exchange-traded funds like the Vanguard Total Stock Market ETF (VTI) let you own portions of companies from megacap Wal-Mart
+Low-cost funds and ETFs like the Vanguard Total Stock Market ETF (VTI) let you own portions of companies from mega-cap ExxonMobil

 You're already here at The Motley Fool, perhaps the best place in the whole known universe to learn how to choose and buy good stocks.
 Buying good stocks when they're selling at a discount to their intrinsic value is the way for an individual investor to generate above-market returns while managing long-term risk.